 Q: How do I find the unit rate if the scales on the x and y axes are different?

 - A: Always pay close attention to the scales on both axes.
 The unit rate depends on the units of measurement on both axes.
 When calculating the rise over run, make sure to use the correct values based on the scales.
-For example, if the y-axis represents thousands of dollars and the x-axis represents months, the unit rate will be in thousands of dollars per month.
+As an example, if the y-axis represents thousands of dollars and the x-axis represents months, the unit rate will be in thousands of dollars per month.

 -